Dear clients, friends and colleagues

 We do not see an early resolution to the current global disruption.
 However, we are focussed on what we can control and are taking a positive approach to ensuring that we continue to operate, albeit with a heightened level of risk, going forward.
 We continue to have a weekly Group video call across all jurisdictions and I have seen a few beards come and go over the last few months (including my own)!

 I am pleased to say that staff morale is high and expectations of a buoyant, active second half of the year is already proving highly likely.

-As always, we are always available to talk and answer any queries you may have, please email your relationship manager in the first instance, our staff contact details can be found here.
+As always, we are always available to talk and answer any queries you may have, please email your relationship manager in the first instance, here are our staff contact details.

 Please keep safe